A girl prepares for her first school dance.

 This film has a special place in my heart because it was the last time I worked with my longtime friend and collaborator Juliet Macchi, who died in a car crash shortly after shooting wrapped.

 A portrait of Joe Calautti, one of the last artisans of his kind.

 Joe Calautti of Rizzo Tailor closed his Harvard Square shop in 2015.

 Co-directed with Daniel Brandt in the Visual and Environmental Studies Department at Harvard University.

-My first film, "The Dance," screened at the Tribeca Film Festival in 2007.A documentary I produced, Clinica de Migrantes, was nominated for an International Documentary Award in 2016.It will air on HBO in 2017.
+My first film, "The Dance," screened at the Tribeca Film Festival in 2007.A documentary I produced, Clinica de Migrantes, was nominated for an International Documentary Award in 2016.It premiered on HBO in September 2017.